Montcoal, West Virginia

 Montcoal is an unincorporated community and coal town in Raleigh County, West Virginia, United States.
 Montcoal is located on West Virginia Route 3, 4.5 mi south of Whitesville.

 Coal mine explosion

-Montcoal is home to the Performance Coal Company, a division of Massey Energy, Inc. On April 5, 2010, at approximately 3 pm, a methane gas explosion killed 29 mine workers, and injured two others.
+Montcoal was home to the Performance Coal Company, a division of Massey Energy, Inc. On April 5, 2010, at approximately 3 pm, a methane gas explosion killed 29 mine workers, and injured two others.